bomonike/bomonike.github.io/museums-roadtrip-usa.md

 <img width="600" height="300" alt="map-us-states-civil-war-323x227-c64.jpg"
 src="https://cloud.githubusercontent.com/assets/300046/16953089/fc8c99ba-4d88-11e6-9845-7b4120243ea4.jpg">

-The 5 "Border States" were Maryland, Delaware, West Virginia, Kentucky, and Missouri (where "brother fought brother").
+The 5 "Border States" were Maryland, Delaware, West Virginia, Kentucky, and Missouri (where "brother fought brother"). <a target="_blank" href="https://youtube.com/shorts/JuWB9qyVmIs?si=9xw1rg581fglgHYT">VIDEO</a>: Although Kentucky's legislature voted to be neutral, the state was represented as a star in both Confederate and Union flags and was occupied by both Confederate and Union troops.
+Four times more Kentucky citizens fought for the Union than for the Confederacy.

 States in white (Oklahoma) did not fight for either side.
 Idaho <a target="_blank" href="https://www.wikiwand.com/en/Idaho_in_the_American_Civil_War">